Blood and Roses: Production

 Blood and Roses was filmed at Hadrian's Villa in Italy.

 Release

 Blood and Roses was released in France on 14 September 1960.
 It was released in Rome in January 1961 under the title Il sangue e la rosa.
 It was also released in the United States in September 1961.

-Thus far the only DVD of Blood and Roses is a German one with German language and French with English subtitles options.
+Thus far the only DVD of Blood and Roses is a 2014 German release featuring the original French-language version and a German-language dub with optional English subtitles.

 Reception

 In a contemporary review Monthly Film Bulletin noted that "despite the elegance and beauty of the backgrounds in and about Hadrian's Villa" and "Claude Renoir's Tehnicolor-Technicrama photography, this expensive attempt at an art horror film is nothing short of a travesty-both of the genre and LeFanu's marvellous short story."
 The review noted that the film was "awkward and pedantic" and that the "vampire story is ruined by leaden dialogue, stridently dubbed, and by the sometimes bathetic acting" and that the "film suffers badly from comparison with Dreyer's much freer adaptation of the story, Vampyr."

 The March 1962 issue of the pro-gay magazine ONE noted that "We hear the latest fad for some gay girls after seeing the spook vampire movie with a lesbian lilt, Blood & Roses, is to tattoo two little marks above the jugular.
 Wanta neck?"